xuankimtran/docs-1/pages/katalon-recorder/docs/Product Evaluation Center/katalon-recorder-vs-selenium-ide.md

 toc: false
 ---

-## The 30-Second Elevator Pitch
+## The 60-Second Elevator Pitch

 - **Katalon Recorder provides a faster time-to-value than Selenium IDE**.
 You can start automating instantly, without to worry about manually creating a project, test case, specifying a URL.
 A large percentage of our users use the product almost every day, so for them such time-saving compound to be a critical advantage.
 - **Katalon Recorder runs directly on your current tab**.
 This capability allows you to automate bits and pieces of your workflow, where a lot of actions are repetitive but some actions must be carried out by a human.
 This this different from Selenium IDE which always executes on a new tab.
+- **Katalon Recorder enables you to keep track of execution results**.
+You can report/share your execution results to your manager/colleagues/friends through our (free) integration with our companion product - [Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/overview.html).
 - **Katalon Recorder has consistent development efforts, dedicated community and support**.
-We are professionally motivated to listen and help you resolve your problems.
+We are professionally motivated to help you resolve your problems, and listen to your suggestions about product improvement.

 ## Comparison